Dawson-Packer/2D_Physics_Simulation/README.md

-# 2D Physics Engine `v1.0`
+# 2D Physics Simulation `v1.0`

-A physics engine written in Python that calculates the response of objects to interactions in a 2D space.
+A physics simulation written in Python that calculates the response of objects to interactions in a 2D space.
 This is done so by applying the laws governing impulse, conservation of momentum, and conservation of energy.

 ## Setup